July 2: A tie between two towering and inspiring Civil Rights leaders with tragically different stories—Thurgood Marshall and Medgar Evers.

 July 10: Mary McLeod Bethune, the pioneering civil rights leader, activist, and educator who started the National Council of Negro Women, founded Bethune-Cookman College, and served for nearly a decade in Franklin Roosevelt’s administration, among many other achievements.

-July 11: Jhumpa Lahiri, author of some of the 21st century’s best American short stories and one of its best novels, and a singular talent whose next steps I can’t wait to follow!
+July 11: Jhumpa Lahiri, author of some of the 21st century’s best American short stories, one of its best novels, and some of its most complex and compelling reflections on language & identity.

 July 12: Henry David Thoreau, one of America’s foremost philosophers, environmentalists, political activists, travel writers, lecturers and essayists, and literary voices.